kevinwilliamw/money-app/README.md

 # Money App
-The project contains an Android money tracking application with features such as, Add Transaction and View Transaction History.
+The project contains an Android based money tracking application with features such as, Add Transaction and View Transaction History.

 ## Features
 ### Home Page